RaphGL/raphgl.github.io/content/blog/generics-in-c.md

 ---

-Side Note: if you include the header in another header, you can still just call `#define VEC_IMPLEMENTION` without reincluding the generic header library to get the implementation.
+Side Note: if you include the header in another header, you can still just call `#define VEC_IMPLEMENTATION` without reincluding the generic header library to get the implementation.
 Which is a nice side effect of this approach to generics, but it can end up looking a bit implicit because the include is hidden in another include.

 Example: